One Digital Spring Update 2018

 Two of our One Digital supported projects from Citizens Online – Digital Gywnedd and Digital Brighton and Hove – are finalists in the Digital Leaders 100.
 The Digital Leaders 100 List celebrates organisations and projects who are leading on digital transformation in the UK, so this is a fantastic achievement for Citizens Online and the teams in Brighton and Gywnedd.

 One Digital online

-Our recently developed website outlines our partners’ projects and shares learning and resources from our Community of Practice, in particular our Toolkit resource for organisations looking to start their own digital inclusion project.
+Our recently developed website outlines our partners’ projects and shares learning and resources from our Community of Practice, in particular our free Knowledge Hub resource for organisations looking to start their own digital inclusion project.
 We’ll be publishing regular blogs which showcase the work of individual projects and updates from partner organisations.
 Our Twitter account is now well established – you can follow us @onedigitalprog.

-We welcome feedback on all aspects of our website and especially our Toolkit.
-Please don't hesitate to get in touch with us via firstname.lastname@example.org
+We welcome feedback on all aspects of our website and especially our Knowledge Hub.
+Please don’t hesitate to get in touch with us via firstname.lastname@example.org